astrogirlnim/GeneKnow/README.md

-# 🧬 GenePredict - AI-Powered Genomic Risk Assessment
+# 🧬 GeneKnow - AI-Powered Genomic Risk Assessment

 > **Local-First Genomic Analysis Platform** • Built with Tauri, React, and Rust for maximum privacy and security